dannash100/node.js/README.md

 ## Notes taken in the process of following *Node.js in Practice by Alex R. Young and Marc Harter (Manning) and Mastering Node.js by Sandro Pasquali & Kevin Faaborg (Packt)*
 Note: I adapted the examples to make use of ECMAScript 2015 Class syntax, as the book was published before these where available.

+### Event Loop

+- alloqws node to perform non-blocking I/O operations despite JS being signle-threaded
+- the event loop delegates many I/O operations to ```libuv``` which uses the OS itself such as thread pools.

 ### Streams
 *See examples for parsers, webservers, error handling.*
 - allows data to be dynamically processed as it is available and then released when its no longer needed.